 The geological beauty of the mountains is one of the main attractions of this area.
-A few peaks can be seen from town, “Swartkrans” is the third highest peak in the Free State.
+A few peaks can be seen from town – Swartkrans (2 300m) is one of the highest in the Free State.

 A large number of species of trees, shrubs, succulents, wild flowers and grasses grow in the fertile soil, and many of Rosendal’s residents grow organic vegetables in their spring, summer and autumn gardens.
 Rosendal is a bird lovers delight, several species of birds frequent the area, including Vultures and Blue Cranes.
 More common birds abound: you’ll encounter colonies of chatty weavers, around the dams, ducks and komorants abound, in the town and surrounds you’re bound to run into pheasants, hadedas, woodpeckers, guinea fowl and chickens!
 Not forgetting the wild hares, meerkatte and ground squirrels.